 Players should verify registration data and seat assignments, verify they’re dealt the correct number of cards before SA occurs, protect their hands, make their intentions clear, follow the action, act in turn with proper terminology and gestures, defend their right to act, keep cards visible and chips correctly stacked, remain at the table with a live hand, table all cards properly when competing at showdown, speak up if they see a mistake, play in a timely manner, call for a clock when warranted, transfer tables promptly, follow one player to a hand, know and comply with the rules, practice proper etiquette, inform the house if they see or experience discriminatory or offensive behavior, and generally contribute to an orderly event where all players feel welcome.

 Tournament and satellite seats will be randomly assigned.
-A player who started in the wrong seat with a correct chip stack will move to the correct seat & take his current total chip stack with him.
+A player starting in a wrong seat with a correct chip stack will move to the correct seat with his or her current total chip stack.

-Alternates, players registering late, and re-entries will be sold full stacks.
-They will randomly draw a seat and table by the same process and from the same seat pool then in place for new players and are dealt in except between SB and button.
+A: Alternates, players registering late, and re-entries will be sold full stacks.
+They will randomly draw a seat and table by the same process and from the same seat pool then in place for new players and are dealt in except between the small blind and button.

 Accommodations for players with special needs will be made when possible.

-Players from a broken table will be assigned new tables and seats by a 2-step random process.
-They can get any seat including a blind or button and be dealt in except between the small blind and button.
+B: Players from a broken table will be assigned new tables and seats by a 2-step random process.
 See Illustration Addendum.

-A: To balance in flop & mixed-games, the player who will be big blind next is moved to the worst position, including taking a single big blind when available, even if that means the seat has the big blind twice.
+A: To balance in flop and mixed-games, the player to be big blind next moves to the worst position, including single big blind if available, even if that means the seat is big blind twice.
 Worst position is never the small blind.
-In stud-only, players move by position (last seat to open at the short table is the seat filled).
+In stud-only, players move by position (last seat open at the short table is the seat filled).